JaimeVRX/eventscript/README.md

 # 📦  Event System

 A lightweight ESX-based event system for FiveM servers.
-Built for **Sunset** by Gert 👽.

 ---